All CDPA students are expected to follow these protocols as a measure of discipline and respect. Thank you for making

-DRESS CODE Dress code policies are relaxed during the COVID-responsive time.
-Refer to the Dress Code the understand the proper requirements for your child's dance studies at CDPA, but understand we are not requiring these guidelines.
-Note: Our programs follow profession guidelines like no other studio in our area; in keeping, we teach professionalism and a serious attitude toward training in dance.
-Therefore, we expect our students' adherence to the Dress Code set forth by this studio, which is congruent with the historical development of dance, traditional arts studies, and national standards in dance education, the National Registry's Code of Ethics, and professional protocol.
-For this reason, we provide a retail dance wear store, Geared to Dance which stocks those brands that are ACCEPTABLE for the proper and modest dress for dance studies at CDPA.
+DRESS CODE Dress code policies were relaxed during the COVID-responsive time.
+Refer to the current Dress Code to understand the proper requirements for your child's dance studies at CDPA.
+Note: Our programs follow professional guidelines and we expect our students' adherence to the Dress Code set forth by this studio, which is congruent with the historical development of dance, traditional arts studies, and national standards in dance education, the National Registry's Code of Ethics, and professional protocol.
+For this reason, we provide a retail dancewear store, Geared to Dance which stocks those brands that are ACCEPTABLE for the proper and modest dress for dance studies at CDPA.
 Off-brands of body wear and shoes are UNACCEPTABLE.
 Students who do not feel confident in their look, are not able to concentrate during class.
-Ill-fitted shoes cause blisters, calluses and pain that limit participation.
+Ill-fitted shoes cause blisters, calluses, and pain that limit participation.
 Ill-cut body wear may be too revealing and cause constant pulling/tugging at the garment.
 A cover-up should be worn entering and leaving the studio.
 Do not wear dance shoes outside of class.

 A minimum of 6 students is required to hold a Foundations class open.
 Other classes are held open at the discretion of the Director.
 However, before a class is CLOSED the parents will be notified and advised of other class possibilities.
 Class size is determined by the age and level of the students.

 Observation and Video Taping

 Parents MAY NOT sit in the classroom or VIDEO a class unless special arrangements have been made.
-Please keep all lobby conversation to a minimum and avoid use of the business telephone for unnecessary conversations.
+Please keep all lobby conversations to a minimum and avoid the use of phones for unnecessary conversations.
 Younger siblings should be taken for a walk or drive during class time.